 - New experience: Hands-On Crime Lab.
 Forensic science has become a popular feature of prime-time crime dramas, but what we see on TV does not always reflect how things actually work in a police crime lab.
 Using digital interactives and hands-on activities, guests will learn fact from fiction when it comes to DNA and fingerprint analysis, ballistics testing, determining cause and manner of death, and other forms of scientific police work.

-- New: Firearms Training Experience.
-The Museum’s Firearms Training Experience will provide guests with an intense training experience that is very similar to what police officers undergo.
+- New: Use-of-Force Simulator.
+The Museum’s Use-of-Force Simulator will provide guests with an intense training experience that is very similar to what police officers undergo.

 - And even more… What kind of Mob Museum would we be if we revealed all of our secrets at one time?
 Follow #MobMuseumCountdown on Twitter, Facebook and Instagram throughout the renovation period for updates and announcements, or signup for our monthly newsletter for the latest updates by clicking here.